Icinga/icingaweb2/doc/80-Upgrading.md

 Specific version upgrades are described below.
 Please note that upgrades are incremental.
 An upgrade from v2.6 to v2.8 requires to follow the instructions for v2.7 too.

+## Upgrading to Icinga Web 2 2.9.1

+**Database Schema**

+* Please apply the `v2.9.1.sql` upgrade script depending on your database vendor.
+  In package installations this file can be found in `/usr/share/doc/icingaweb2/schema/*-upgrades/` (Debian/Ubuntu: `/usr/share/icingaweb2/etc/schema/*-upgrades/`).

 ## Upgrading to Icinga Web 2 2.9.x

 **Installation**